 Like Anna Karenina, Anna K. is somewhat long, alludes to many of Tolstoy’s characters and their tragedies, and references Tolstoy himself.

-Confession: while I know the story of Anna Karenina, Madama Bovary put me over the edge in college.
+Confession: while I know the story of Anna Karenina, Madame Bovary put me over the edge in college.
 I have yet to read Anna Karenina.
 I can’t say a lot comparing the two.

 However, I loved Anna K, which seems like Crazy Rich Asians in teenage form with more drugs.
 Add in a little Gossip Girl, and I am sure that conservative parents are going to be a little less than pleased–WHICH IS WHY I LOVED IT.